MicrosoftDocs/appcenter-docs/docs/distribution/codepush/tutorials.md

 ![Build running](images/tutorials14.png)

 > [!NOTE]
-> The previously set `Continuous Integration` trigger ensures new builds are automatically queued every time code is pushed to the `master` (or `main`) branch.
+> The previously set `Continuous Integration` trigger ensures new builds are automatically queued every time code is pushed to the default branch.

 ### 5. Configure the CD environment